joinpursuit/Pursuit-Core-Web/node/intro_to_express_and_routing/README.md

 There is a very important tool we use as server side developers.
 It is known as [Postman](https://www.getpostman.com/).
 Please download it and install it on your systems.

-## Components of Routing with Express
+# 6. Routing with Express

 One of Express's strengths is the ability to seamlessly create routes as you need it.